brandur/sorg/content/drafts/graphql.md

 into API-specific resources.

 GraphQL takes existing API paradigms to a logical conclusion.
-Almost every REST-ish API that exists today is already a graph, but one that's more difficult to traverse.
+Almost every REST API that exists today is already a graph, but one that's more difficult to traverse.
 Resources reference other resources by IDs (or links in APIs which most strongly adhere to the principles of REST), and relations are fetched with new HTTP requests.
-Making relationships explicit is conceptually sound, and also lets consumers get their work done with fewer API calls.
+Making relationships explicit is conceptually sound, and lets consumers get work done with fewer API calls.

 Our API at Stripe has a concept called [object expansion][expand] that lets a user tell the server that it